spicelang/spice/media/specs/iterators.md

 # Technical Specification for Iterators in Spice

 ## Implementation steps:
-- [ ] 1.
-Implement iterators in std
+- [x] 1.
+Implement simple NumberIterator in std
 - [ ] 2.
 Adjust foreach loop to work with iterators
 - [ ] 3.
+Implement VectorIterator in std
+- [ ] 4.
 Offer iterator modifiers

 ## Usage